easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 ```

 !!! note
-    This is the default behaviour in EasyBuild v3.3.0 and newer.
+    This is the default behaviour in SimpleBuild v3.3.0 and newer.